 Buy a Cuddly Minecraft Friend

 So, we might have more than the normal amount of Minecraft plushies around here.
 Mitch has gotten a lot of Minecraft stuffed animals…or mobs…for birthdays and Christmas.

 Heck, I even got a little Enderman for him as a “souvenir” from a vacation the hubs and I took without the kids.
 We claimed that we found Endy wandering around a beach in Mexico and adopted him.
 Hey, Mitch was like 6 at the time.
 He fell for it.

 You can get some Minecraft plushies at Target and Walmart, but the selection is pretty limited–you might find the latest toy released but that’s it.
 If you want the classics, turn to Amazon.

-Get your own best buddy duo of Endy and Splody (that’s what we call ours) at Amazon here.
+Get your own best buddy duo of Endy and Splody (that’s what we call ours) over at Amazon.
 These guys are 7 inch plushies, perfect for tucking into a backpack, bookshelf or next to your pillow.

 You can find just about any Minecraft monster or friendly animal on Amazon these days.
 I’m thinking this baby llama has to join our collection soon!

 Minecraft LEGOs for screen free play